New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Kevin Beyer is the Principal Architect at Platfora with 20 years of experience in building database systems.
 As a Research Staff Member at IBM, he created Jaql, a scripting language for large-scale, semi-structured data processing on Hadoop.
 Prior to the Jaql project, he added XML indexing support to IBM DB2.
 His Ph.D. dissertation at the University of Wisconsin focused on analytical query processing.

 Before the Julia effort began, Jeff Bezanson worked as a software engineer at Interactive Supercomputing, which developed the Star-P parallel extension to MATLAB.
 At the company, Jeff was a principal developer of M#, an implementation of the MATLAB language running on .NET.
-He is now a second-year graduate student at MIT.
+He is now a third-year graduate student at MIT.
 Jeff received an A.B. in Computer Science from Harvard University in 2004, and has experience with applications of technical computing in medical imaging.

 As Director of Program Management of the Database Systems Group at Microsoft, Shawn Bice has responsibility for Azure SQL Database, Big Data & SQL Server RDBMS, including guiding the vision, strategy, engineering and market delivery.